bnbinder/LoggerV2/README.md

 successful(?) logger

 stuff.java contains a script for writing and retriving the files to and from the roborio.
-Must run the script on the computer, not the roborio.
 If one knows how to access files on the roborio and send them to a computer from the roborio, pls give code :)

+how 2 run
+- change stuff.java so teamNumber = roborio team number
+- run the start main function on the computer (roborio needs to be on and have valid ftp connection)
+- i dont know if it will break ur computer, roborio, or you, so have caution

 Java Best Language, who needs JavaScript ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⣀⣠⣤⣤⣤⠴⠶⠶⠶⠶⠒⠾⠿⠿⠿⣛⡛⠛⠛⠛⠛⠛⠻⠿⡷⠶⠶⢶⣄⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀